besarthoxhaj/phoenix/push-notifications.md

 NB: Push notifications are not available in the iOS Simulator in Xcode.
 To test push notifications, you need an iOS device, as well as an Apple Developer license.

+To get an overview of the process of sending Push Notifications read [The Path of a Push Notification](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ApplePushService.html) on the iOS Developer Library Guide.

 ### Step 1: Add PushNotificationIOS Library and Link

 Copy the PushNotificationIOS.xcodeproj file (from the node_modules/react-native/Libraries/PushNotifications folder in your project) into the Libraries folder in Xcode.
 Follow the step-by-step guide to linking libraries in the React Native docs on the website.